 Upon employment, all regular employees must sign the NDSU Intellectual Property Agreement.
 Temporary employees may be required to sign as well based on supervisor discretion.
 A failure to have the Agreement signed in no way changes or lessens the applicability of this Policy.

 NDSU patent policy provides that discoveries or Inventions developed by faculty, staff, students, and associates using NDSU facilities, time, or materials shall be vested in NDSU.
 Any Invention developed by faculty, students, employees and associates using NDSU facilities, time or materials, must be reported to the NDSU Technology Transfer Office (TTO).
-Adjunct faculty are subject to this policy if working on NDSU projects or using NDSU facilities unless expressly exempted by the Vice President for Research, Creative Activities & Technology Transfer (VPRCATT).
+Adjunct faculty are subject to this policy if working on NDSU projects or using NDSU facilities unless expressly exempted by the Vice President for Research and Creative Activity (VPRCA).

 Faculty, staff, students, and associates with discoveries or Inventions will supply the appropriate materials and descriptions to the TTO using the appropriate invention report or disclosure form(s) for processing prior to any public disclosure to prevent loss of patent rights.
 The TTO shall be responsible for determining the procedure to be followed in securing patent protection and the assignment of rights to be made.